sophiedang0101/Python-Podcast-Downloader/README.md

 Just supply the podcast's RSS feed link along with a search term, and the application will meticulously search through all episodes within the specified podcast, delivering those that precisely match your search criteria.

-In the absence of a designated directory, the downloaded episodes will be seamlessly stored in your "Downloads" folder.
+In the absence of a designated directory, the downloaded episodes will be seamlessly stored in your "Downloads" folder